metaplex-foundation/developer-hub/src/pages/core/plugins/index.md

 description: Learn about the different types of Plugins available on MPL Core Assets
 ---

+## Lifecycles

+During an assets lifecycle there are multiple events that can be triggered such as;

+- Creating
+- Transfering
+- Updating
+- Burning
+- Add Plugin
+- Approve Authority Plugin
+- Remove Authority Plugin

+These lifecycle events affect the Asset in various ways from creation, transfering to another wallet, through to destruction of the Asset.
+Plugins attached on both an Asset level or a Collection level will run through a validation process during these lifecycle events to either `approve`, `reject`, or `force approve` the event from execution.

 ## What are Plugins?

 Plugins can attach to both MPL Core Assets and also Collection Assets to modify the behaviour either at asset level or even collection level depending on the plugin.